izzihector/webcoop_source/aws-install.md

 ssh -i private_key.pem centos@[vpn-server-address]
 cd /opt/openvpn
 docker-compose up -d
+(Note: if you failed the install of docker-compose ,you cannot execute [docker-compose] command.maybe error message of [Command not found] will be shown in this case.
+In this case ,you can follow below step.
+1.downgrade pip to version 9.0.3
+sudo pip install --upgrade --force-reinstall pip==9.0.3 2.install docker-compose sudo pip install docker-compose
+3.Then exit and re-login the server ,then  run docker compose script. cd /opt/openvpn docker-compose up -d
+(please refer to https://github.com/docker/compose/issues/5883 for more details.)
+)
 ```
 ##### Initialize the configuration files and certificates.
 Enter the paraphrase and remember it.
 (PEM paraphase: vxvY9g8cRfeVdcaR)
 ```
-docker-compose run --rm openvpn ovpn_genconfig -u udp://vpn.philippines-webcoop.com docker-compose run --rm openvpn ovpn_initpki
+docker-compose run --rm openvpn ovpn_genconfig -u udp://vpn.philippines-webcoop.com (change [udp://vpn.philippines-webcoop.com] to [udp://(vpn server's dns, or ip)] docker-compose run --rm openvpn ovpn_initpki
+(after above , you need to entry any passphrase.
+But you need to keep the passphrase for key createion.
+After that , you may be asked Common Name , but you can skip by blank.)
 ```
 ##### Create user client certiticate.
 ```